Back to the Pilot: Plot

 The pair return to 1999 and prevent Brian and Stewie from telling their past selves about the attacks.
-They return to a present in which 9/11 occurs, but Stewie discovers that Brian instead advised his past self to take false and undeserved credit for the Harry Potter novels.
+They return to the present in which 9/11 occurs, but Stewie discovers that Brian instead advised his past self to take false and undeserved credit for the Harry Potter novels.
 Seeing that Brian has learned nothing, Stewie takes him back to 1999 again to try to prevent their past selves from telling any future events.
 However, this results in 50 incarnations of Stewie and Brian appearing to prevent them from telling the future, including a Brian and Stewie accompanied by their Peter, a Stewie who has developed female breasts, another Stewie and Brian trapped in barber's poles, one Brian and Stewie dressed up in banana outfits, and a Brian whose throat was slit.

-Having had enough, the first Stewie tells all of his and Brian's numerous future selves to take a vote on whether or not they should prevent 9/11, which results in the majority saying no. He then orders everyone to not foretell any future events and return to their respective times, which they do.
+Having had enough, the first Stewie tells all of his and Brian's numerous future selves to take a vote on whether or not they should prevent 9/11, which results in the majority saying no, although Peter votes twice.
+The first Stewie then orders everyone to not foretell any future events and return to their respective times, which they do.
 From there, Stewie takes Brian back a minute before their past selves initially arrived, and forces them at gunpoint to return to 2011.
 After initial confusion results in the Brian that just arrived getting shot in the leg, they comply.
 With that, the altered timeline ceases to exist, along with its corresponding Stewie and Brian.
 Back in the present, the other Stewie and Brian, who is recovering from the leg injury, talk about the possibility of causing havoc during every time travel trip.
 They are thankful for not altering the present timeline until Peter arrives with his friends' 1999 selves to drink beer and watch TV.